v3DJG6GL/truecharts_master/.github/README.md

 ---

 TrueCharts is a catalog of highly optimised Helm Charts.
-Made for the community, By the community!
+Made for the community, by the community!

 All our charts are supposed to work together and be easy to setup using any helm-compatible deployment tool, above all, give the average user more than enough options to tune things to their liking.